parse-community/docs/_includes/rest/users.md

 ## Impersonating a user

-An application may have use cases where an operator or automated system needs to take action on a user's behalf, under the user's authority, without access to the user's credentials.
-The Parse REST API supports these use cases with the `/loginAs` endpoint.
-This endpoint takes a `userId` parameter, and must be called using the master key.
-It will create a session for the given user ID, and will return the same response format as the `/login` endpoint.
-The new session will have a `createdWith` `action` value of `login`, and an `authProvider` value of `masterkey`.
+An application may allow a user to take action on behalf of another user, without having access to the other user's login credentials.
+The Parse REST API provides the `/loginAs` endpoint which takes a `userId` parameter (the `objectId` of the User to impersonate) and creates a session for the given user.
+The created session has the property `createdWith: {action: 'login', authProvider: 'masterkey' }`.
+The endpoint must be called using the master key and returns the same response format as the `/login` endpoint.

 <div class="language-toggle">
 <pre><code class="bash">